-The Impact Assessment is a great tool to use to assess your company’s sustainability practices.
+The Impact Assessment is a great tool to use to assess your company’s social impact and sustainability practices.
 Some of the benefits include:

 - Objectively assessing your business.
 Rather than simply believing that your business is sustainable, why not get an objective assessment?
 The Impact Assessment will present you with a comprehensive list of best practices for sustainability: engaging employees, giving back to your community, practicing environmental responsibility, and more.
 Completing the assessment will allow you to truly evaluate your business performance against these practices.